You're outdoors with friends, enjoying good eats fresh off the grill. What could go wrong at a summer barbecue?

 1. You Partially Cook Meat Ahead of Time

 Pre-cooking meat seems like a smart way to save time when grill day comes, but it can also introduce health risks.

 "The problem is that when you partially cook meat, you're not getting it to the right temperature," says Wesley Delbridge, RD, spokesperson for the Academy of Nutrition and Dietetics.

-"Even if you put it right back in the refrigerator, it is spending some time in the danger zone," says Delbridge, referring to the temperature range between 40 and 140 degrees Fahrenheit that promotes the growth of harmful bacteria that can make you sick.
-When in "the zone," bacteria can double in as little as 20 minutes.
+"Even if you put it right back in the refrigerator, it's spending some time in the danger zone," says Delbridge, referring to the temperature range between 40 and 140 degrees Fahrenheit that promotes the growth of harmful bacteria that can make you sick.
+When in the "danger zone," bacteria can double in as little as 20 minutes, per the USDA.

 If you absolutely have to pre-cook your meat, Delbridge recommends regular temperature checks and limiting total time in the danger zone to under two hours.

 Have you ever been tempted to defrost frozen foods outdoors?
 It seems like a good idea until you realize that means your food is sitting out in the temperature danger zone.